Create channels

 Sample code

-Create a group conversation and invite agent-007 and agent-008 to have weekly syncs on customer XYZ.
+Create a group conversation and invite users to join asynchronously.

 Public channels are open to anyone without invitation.
 Use cases include Q&A forums, knowledge sharing, and live event chat.